 - Homeowner is over the age of 65- \$5,000 (per household) - Homeowner is a veteran of a foreign war- \$5,000 (per household) - Homeowner is a survivor of multiple flood disasters- \$ 2,500 for each disaster.
 Total not to exceed \$10,000 (per household) - Homeowner has dependent(s) that can be claimed on IRS taxes- \$1,000 for each qualifying dependent.

-Relocation Assistance and Down payment Assistance are dependent on the applicant proving their new home is outside of the floodway and floodplains and within g.
-Unmet Needs h.
-Applicant with AGI of up to 120 percent of AMI (For Down Payment Assistance)
+Relocation Assistance and Down payment Assistance are dependent on the applicant proving their new home is outside of the floodway and floodplains and within Montgomery County.

-Montgomery County.
 Individuals will be required to supply sufficient supporting documentation for incentive eligibility.